Jinan Weather

 What is Jinan Weather Like?

-Jinan has rather distinct four seasons, although short spring and autumn are always complained about by locals.
-Winter is sunny but cold and dry, summer is scorching, sweaty and a little humid, while spring and autumn is serene, bright and energetic.
-In precipitation, winter and spring have comparably low rainfall, while summer are characterized by frequent and intense showers.
-Sunshine is abundant throughout the year.
-The most comfortable seasons for travel, like other northern cities, are spring and autumn.
-The wettest period of the iconic springs with the highest water level is late October to early November after the abundant rainfall in summer.
+Jinan has rather distinct four seasons, although spring and autumn are always short.
+Winter is sunny but cold and dry; summer is scorching, sweaty and a little humid; while spring and autumn are serene, bright and mild.
+As for precipitation, winter and spring have comparably low rainfall, while summer are characterized by frequent and intense showers.
+The most comfortable seasons for travel, like other northern Chinese cities, are spring from late March to May and autumn from September to early November.

 Temperature

-Temperatures in Jinan jump up and down between seasons.
-The city is heating up in spring with noticeable diurnal temperature variation that you may experience all four seasons in a single day; Summer is unbearably hot, with temperatures going beyond 40°C (104℉) at its hottest.
-Autumn is the most comfortable season, with clear skies and crisp air, and daytime highs of 15 - 20 degrees Celsius (59 - 68℉).
-Winter can be bone-chilling and dry, with biting north winds, and temperatures can drop to around -15°C (5 degrees Fahrenheit) at its coldest.
+Temperatures in Jinan jump up and down throughout the year.
+The city is heating up in spring with noticeable diurnal temperature variation that you may experience all four seasons in a single day; Summer is unbearably hot, with highest temperatures even going beyond 40°C (104℉).
+Autumn is the most comfortable season, with clear skies and crisp air, and daytime highs of 15 - 20°C (59 - 68℉).
+Winter can be bone-chilling and dry, with biting north winds, and temperatures can drop to around -15 degrees Celsius (5 degrees Fahrenheit) at its coldest.
 You have to bundle up tightly when going out.

 The Hottest Month in Jinan

-July with no hesitation.
-Jinan boasts over 1,000 natural springs and houses Daming Lake occupying almost half of the city which begin to evaporate under the scorching summer sun, and the basin-like topography of Jinan stores the hot air and evaporation well, plus the rainy season, contributing to a blistering and sweltering climate.
-When it’s sunny, without a breath of wind, it’s as hot as Hades.
-Temperatures over 40°C are commonplace, with the perceived temperature often 2 - 5°C (36 - 41℉) higher than the forecasted temperature.
-Even late at night or very early morning with the least heat waves, the temperature remains around 30°C (86℉).
-Outdoors, aside from staying in a cool spring pool, there is virtually nowhere to escape the heat.
+July with no doubt is the hottest month in Jinan with blistering and sweltering climate.
+When it’s sunny, without wind, it’s as hot as oven.
+Temperatures over 40°C are commonplace, while the perceived temperature is often 2 - 5°C (36 - 41℉) higher because of the burning sun.
+Even late at night or very early in the morning with the least heat waves, the temperature remains around 30°C (86℉).
+People cannot survive without air-conditioners.

 The Coldest Month in Jinan